-15 Books To Read If You Love A Shocking Plot Twist
+15 Books To Read If You Love A Good Plot Twist

 Here’s the thing: I read a lot of books.
 After my cats, my fave yoga instructor, and the Starbucks barista who compliments my jacket — the exact same one — every day when I order my noontime iced green tea, I consider books an integral part of my social life.
 So needless to say, nine books outta 10 I’m able to detect a good plot twist as it’s approaching; and most of the time I have some pretty reliable suspicions about where that literary detour is about to take me.